Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Experimental Results

-At $\ac{cr} \approx \num{32}$, distortion increases for most methods, as can be seen by the overall \ac{psnr} and the \ac{sa} error maps. \ac{sscnet} shows a slight improvement in reconstruction quality compared to its performance at $\ac{cr} = \num{4}$, although overall quality remains low.
-Additionally, the models \ac{1dcae}, \ac{hycot}, and \ac{ours} exhibit increased distortion in urban regions, with notably elevated \ac{sa} values observed in the industrial area situated at the top center of the \ac{hsi}.
+{\autoref{fig:error-maps-mlretset}} shows the error maps of a reconstructed MLRetSet image, which includes mainly buildings, sand roads, and grassland areas, for three different {\acp{cr}}.

+At ${\ac{cr}} \approx {\num{4}}$, the spectral compression models {\ac{1dcae}}, {\ac{hycot}}, and {\ac{ours}} with zero spatial stages exhibit reconstruction errors primarily in the shadow regions of buildings while urban areas and grassland are reconstructed with high accuracy (${\ac{sa}} < {\ang{2}}$). {\ac{sscnet}} and {\ac{3dcae}} exhibit their major reconstruction errors along the object boundaries of buildings due to their spatial compression.
+At ${\ac{cr}} \approx {\num{256}}$, {\ac{ours}} with a single spatial stage demonstrates an increase in {\ac{sa}} for urban regions, while sand roads and grassland areas remain comparatively stable.
+In contrast, {\ac{sscnet}} and {\ac{3dcae}} display localized degradation that extends further into the buildings while {\ac{hycot}} yields a more homogeneous error distribution across the entire {\ac{hsi}}, which shows the limit of spectral compression models when reaching higher {\acp{cr}}.
+At ${\ac{cr}} \approx {\num{1024}}$, reconstruction quality continues to decrease in the building areas while grassland and the sand road areas retain a low reconstruction error.

-At $\ac{cr} \approx \num{128}$, reconstruction degradation becomes more visible.
-While \ac{sscnet} and \ac{3dcae} exhibit minimal differences to lower \acp{cr}, the spectral compression model \ac{hycot} exhibits substantial errors in urban and water regions, however it maintains relatively strong performance in forested areas.
-In contrast, \ac{ours}, employing two spatial stages at this \ac{cr}, exhibits increased error in urban regions but it achieves the highest overall \ac{psnr}.
-Qualitative results indicate that learning-based models struggle to reconstruct water and urban regions.
-Urban areas also become challenging to reconstruct, especially at higher \acp{cr} and when spatial compression is applied.
-In contrast, forestry regions are consistently reconstructed with the highest quality, due to their frequent representation and homogeneous spatial and spectral characteristics in the training data, which facilitate accurate learning and reconstruction.
-Overall, \ac{ours} consistently achieves an effective trade-off between \ac{cr} and reconstruction fidelity across a wide range of \acp{cr}.
+The qualitative results indicate that learning-based models struggle to reconstruct water, shadow and urban regions.
+Urban areas become more challenging to reconstruct at higher \acp{cr} and when spatial compression is applied.
+In contrast, forestry regions and vegetated areas are consistently reconstructed with the highest quality, due to their frequent representation and homogeneous spatial and spectral characteristics in the training data, which facilitate accurate learning and reconstruction.
+Overall, \ac{ours} consistently achieves an effective trade-off between \ac{cr} and reconstruction fidelity across a wide range of \acp{cr} and land cover types.